labordynamicsinstitute/replicability-training/AEA_Teams.md

    - Team leaders will assess the completeness of the issue information, including the Data Citation Report
    - Team leaders will then move an issue to Preliminary Approval
    - Team members remain responsible for fixing any issues identified by Team leaders
+3. leading status call-ins
+   - Team members will check in with Team leaders during the weekly (phone-only) status meetings
+   - A senior member (Data Editor or Graduate Assistant) will also be on the call

 ## Responsibilities of Team Members
 Team Members remain responsible for all aspects of the verification exercise: